abdurahimovf18/msgfleet-telegram-accounts-service/README.md

 enums natively well.

 ### 📦 RabbitMQ
-An message Broker which is actively used to communicate between micro-services and Used as a Celery Broker.
+A message broker which is actively used to communicate between micro-services and It is also used as a Celery broker.

 ### 🗂 Redis
 A low-latency NoSQL database which is used as a Cache and the Celery Backend